PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_gs_jupyter.md

 | [numpy](https://numpy.org/install/) | 1.15.1 | *conda list* or *pip list* |
 | [scipy](https://www.scipy.org/install.html) |  1.1.0 | *conda list* or *pip list* |
 | [imageio](https://imageio.readthedocs.io/en/stable/installation.html) | 2.4.1 | *conda list* or *pip list* |

-*other versions may be compatible with this code, but those listed are known to work for this tutorial
+[^version]: Other versions may be compatible with this code, but those listed are known to work for this tutorial

 You can read more about various installation options [here](https://realpython.com/installing-python/) or [here](https://docs.conda.io/en/latest/).